Exporting Grid in Server in Angular Grid Component

 }

-Grid component provides support for customizing column header styles, including rotating the header text to a certain degree in the exported PDF file on the server side.
-To achieve this requirement, you can use the BeginCellLayout event of the PdfExportProperties class along with a custom event handler.
+The Grid component allows customizing column header styles, including rotating header text in server-side exported PDF files.
+This can be accomplished using the BeginCellLayout event of the PdfExportProperties class with a custom event handler.

-In the following demo, the DrawString method from the Graphics is used to rotate the header text of the column header inside the BeginCellLayout event handler.
+In the below example, the DrawString method is used to rotate and render the header text during the BeginCellLayout event:

 public ActionResult PdfExport(string gridModel)